ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - :code:`simulant_id`
      - Not affected by noise functions; intended use is "ground truth" for testing and validation; consistent across all datasets.
+   * - Social security number
+     - :code:`ssn`
+     - By default, the SSN column in the SSA dataset has no :ref:`column-based noise <column_noise>`.
+       However, it can be :ref:`configured <configuration_main>` to have noise if desired.
    * - First name
      - :code:`first_name`
      -